mmadil/askcoding/README.md

 - EditorConfig/isort for formatting Python files.
 - Py.test for testing.

+## Installing the AskCoding Development environment

+The AskCoding development environment is the recommened option for folks interested in contributing.
+This is documented in [README.dev.md](README.dev.md).

 ## Contributing

 If you are excited by the idea and want to help, there are many ways in which you can do that: